Subscribe

 Option 2: Meet With Transition Strip

+If you’re transitioning from one hardwood to another, you could also opt for a seam binder instead of a transition strip.
+Seam binders are like regular wood floor planks that run along the edge of your flooring.
 Your installation crew should be able to take flooring materials and transition best practices into account.
-For example, if you’re transitioning between two hardwood floors where expansion and contraction are a concern, be sure the T-molding or seam binder isn’t attached to the flooring.
+For example, if you’re transitioning between two hardwood floors where expansion and contraction are a concern, make sure the T-molding or seam binder isn’t attached to the flooring.

 Types of Transition Moldings

-• T-molding: T-molding has a long vertical piece attached to the center of a shorter horizontal piece.
-This shape creates equal-sized gaps on each side of the molding, which allows it to transition between similarly-sized floors.
 When transitioning flooring of different heights, you can use caulking or padding to make the lower floor the same as the taller floor.
 In that case, you’ll want to place the side of the T-strip on the part with the lower finish height.
+This transition can also benefit floor types of a similar thickness at doorways.

 Transitions Between Different Flooring Types